Who Is the Best Online Broker? The Best Discount Brokerages in Canada 2020

 If ETFs are your thing, it’s important to know which online brokerages are the most ETF friendly, offering reduced rates for buying and selling, and a large number of ETFs to choose from.

-There are a few brokers who lead the way here, including my choice for best online brokerage in 2019.
+There are a few brokers who lead the way here, including my choice for the best online brokerage in 2020.
 I’ll let you know which companies are considered the most ETF friendly, making the choice easy for you.

 Strong Customer Service